 Even when used in accordance with instructions this medicinal product may cause nausea and vomiting and thereby reduce reaction times to such an extent that the ability to drive and use machines is impaired.
-This applies even more in connection with alcohol.
+This applies even more if alcohol is consumed at the same time.